michaelweinstein/maps/README.md

 ---- TODO ----
 GUI
-	Put bounds on how far you can pan and zoom
-	Add threading
 	- Panning
+		-- Fix/Finish DrawingPanel.endPan()
+		-- Need to put some bounds on how far you can pan
 	- Zooming
 	- GUIInfo
+		-!- MUST FIX scaling problem with _scale
 		-- Needs reference to size of DrawingPanel
 	- Clicking on map and finding nearest intersection/node
 	- Highlighting relevant street segments